• Musical Theatre student singing

 STEP 1

-Returning Applicants: If you have previously applied (in 2019-2021) and your email address already exists in the application system you will not be able to create a new account.
-Please follow the link below to reset your password, use your email address as your User Login ID.
+Returning applicants: If you have previously applied (in 2022-2023) and your email address already exists in the application system, you will not be able to create a new account.
+Please follow the link below to reset your password, using your email address as your User Login ID.
 Reset your password here.

 STEP 2